-There is a higher degree of uncertainty in our estimates for Wales, Northern Ireland and Scotland, relative to England.
-This is indicated by wider credible intervals, and therefore results should be interpreted with caution.
+There is a higher degree of uncertainty in our estimates for Wales, Northern Ireland and Scotland, compared with England.
+This is shown by wider credible intervals and therefore results should be interpreted with caution.

-Figure 1: The percentage testing positive for COVID-19 continued to decrease across the UK
+Figure 1: The percentage testing positive for coronavirus (COVID-19) continued to decrease across the UK

-Estimated percentage of the population testing positive for COVID-19 on nose and throat swabs, UK, 1 May 2021 to 7 May 2022
+Estimated percentage of the population testing positive for COVID-19 on nose and throat swabs, 16 May 2021 to 13 May 2022

 - 1. Official reported estimates are plotted at a reference point believed to be most representative of the given week. - 2.
 Official estimates present the best estimate at that point in time.
 Modelled estimates are used to calculate the official reported estimate.
-The model smooths the series to understand the trend and is revised each week to incorporate new test results, providing the best indication of trend over time. - 3.
-Official estimates are displayed over a rolling year up to the most recent week.
+The model smooths the series to understand the trend and is revised each week to incorporate new test results, providing the best indication of trend over time. - Official estimates are displayed over a rolling year up to the most recent week.
 The full time series of our official estimates from 27 April 2020 onwards are available in our Coronavirus (COVID-19) Infection Survey datasets.